Benzoic acid: History

 Benzoic acid was discovered in the sixteenth century.
 The dry distillation of gum benzoin was first described by Nostradamus (1556), and then by Alexius Pedemontanus (1560) and Blaise de Vigenère (1596).

 Justus von Liebig and Friedrich Wöhler determined the composition of benzoic acid.
 These latter also investigated how hippuric acid is related to benzoic acid.

-In 1875 Salkowski discovered the antifungal properties of benzoic acid, which was used for a long time in the preservation of benzoate-containing cloudberry fruits.
+In 1875 Salkowski discovered the antifungal properties of benzoic acid, which explains the preservation of benzoate-containing cloudberry fruits.

 Production

 Industrial preparations

 Benzoic acid is produced commercially by partial oxidation of toluene with oxygen.
 The process is catalyzed by cobalt or manganese naphthenates.
 The process uses abundant materials, and proceeds in high yield.

 The first industrial process involved the reaction of benzotrichloride (trichloromethyl benzene) with calcium hydroxide in water, using iron or iron salts as catalyst.
 The resulting calcium benzoate is converted to benzoic acid with hydrochloric acid.
 The product contains significant amounts of chlorinated benzoic acid derivatives.
 For this reason, benzoic acid for human consumption was obtained by dry distillation of gum benzoin.
 Food-grade benzoic acid is now produced synthetically.